ycl6/GitHub-Pages-Demo/README.md

 ## Download `mtcars.Rmd`

 We can now start to use `git` as a version-control system to track and monitor changes.
-For example, we have a project named `mtcars` that we are working on and we would like to track the changes, and also share the file and the rendered HTML document on GitHub.
+For example, we have a project named `mtcars` that we are working on and we would like to track the changes, and share the file and the rendered HTML document on GitHub.

 You can create your files inside the `R-Test-Repo` directory on your local machine that is tracked by `git`.
 For the simplicity of this demonstration, we will download the "mtcars.Rmd" file from [here](https://raw.githubusercontent.com/ycl6/GitHub-Pages-Demo/master/mtcars.Rmd).

 ```S
 $ cd /mnt/project/mtcars